We’ve compiled the questions our customers most often ask when getting started on a raw diet for their pet.

 Yes, this is to be expected.
 When fed a commercial dry food diet, your pet needs to consume a significant amount of water to help digest the food and stay hydrated.
 On a raw diet your pet's food is naturally 55-65% moisture and therefore they do not need as much water to create bile for digestion for proper hydration.

-Gulping food is very common in young pets, and can be frightening for many pet owners.
-When feeding our prepared ground meals, we recommend adding water to make a thick soup or mashing it with a fork into a plastic tray or large bowl to help slow them down.
+Gulping food is very common in young pets, and can be frightening for pet owners.
+When feeding, we recommend adding water to make a thick soup or mashing it with a fork into a plastic tray or large bowl to help slow them down.
 When feeding raw meaty bones, start with larger options like flat rib bones and offer slightly frozen to slow them down.
 For super eager eaters, offering them food from your hand and making them pull the meat off the bone may be a good idea until they learn to chew properly.

-Many processed pet foods contain addictive ingredients such as sugar, salt and sweet tasting propylene glycol or MSG to disguise the taste of poor-quality ingredients.
+Many processed pet foods contain addictive ingredients such as sugar or salt to disguise the taste of poor-quality ingredients.
 For this reason, it is occasionally difficult to transition to fresh natural raw pet food.
 Some barriers may also be the consistency or texture of a raw diet or even the temperature of the food.
-If you are having trouble getting your pet to try raw, try the following: · Wait at least 12-24 hours between the last meal they ate and the new raw diet.
+If you are having trouble getting your pet to eat raw, try the following: · Wait at least 12-24 hours between the last meal they ate and the new raw diet.
 This will create hunger and more acceptance to try the food.
 You may also need to determine whether refusing to eat is just your pet's stubbornness to eat rather than the particular diet you are offering. · If your pet is healthy, holding out offering other food options until they eat their meal may be stressful and frustrating at the time, but in the long run may result in less problems with eating in the future. · Offer the food at room temperature or warm slightly if they will not eat it immediately.
 You can also slightly cook the outside (pan sear the sides) to help create an interest.

 Cats are notorious for their picky eating behaviours, because cats as a species, imprint on their diets at a very young age.
 Therefore, it is so important to start feeding your kittens a variety of tastes and textures very early to reduce the risk of food aversions as they get older.
 It can sometimes be more difficult to transition an adult or senior cat to a raw diet.
 You will first want to schedule meal feedings instead of free feeding, if you are not already, switching to canned food can help as well!
 For cats that are particularly reluctant to transition you can slowly introduce raw food mixed in with their canned food, gradually increasing the amount of raw over time to help them better adjust to the change in diet.
 It can take a few weeks until they are completely transitioned over, and sometimes adding some fresh items like goat milk, fish oil or quail eggs, can help curb the aversion to fresh, raw meals.
 Once you are transitioned, try to continue offering a variety of proteins to avoid any future fussy eating habits!

 Your dog's stools will be firmer and smaller when fed a raw diet, however they should not be white, yellow or crumbling.
-This is often a sign that the digestive system needs less ground bone and we would advise you to rotate more beef into the diet.
-If your dog is showing signs of constipation this is also a sign that they needs less ground bone.
-This concern is more common in older/senior dogs.
+This is often a sign that the digestive system needs less ground bone and we would advise rotating more beef into the diet.
+If your dog is showing signs of constipation this is also a sign that they need less ground bone.
+This concern is more common in older dogs.

 No, your dog’s stools should be light brown and formed stools.
-It is okay for the stools to be dark brown in colour, but not black.
-If your dog has dark brown/blackish loose stools we would recommend adding more ground bone to your dog’s diet.
+It's okay for the stools to be dark brown in colour, but not black.
+If your dog has dark brown/blackish loose stools we would recommend adding more ground bone to their diet.
 This concern is more common when first transitioning your dog to a raw diet or for young puppies that have trouble digesting organ meats.
-We would advise feeding less beef and offering more chicken, turkey or turkey salmon lamb.
+We would advise feeding less beef and offering more chicken or turkey.

-If you have just started the raw diet, we recommend transitioning from dry food to the raw diet with simpler proteins such as chicken or turkey.
+If you have just started the raw diet, we recommend transitioning from dry food to the raw diet with proteins such as Chicken or Turkey.
 Offering beef too soon may cause loose stools.

 There are no added hormones or antibiotics in our recipes.
-We use only GRADE A CFIA inspected human grade meat suppliers to ensure a safe raw pet food diet.
-We only use CANADIAN suppliers and in almost all cases Ontario growers!
+We use only GRADE A CFIA inspected human-grade ingredients.

 No!
 There is no relationship between dog aggression and feeding a raw diet.
 Prior to 1930 there was no such thing as commercial dry food and yet many people lived peaceably with very gentle domesticated dogs and cats that thrived on a raw food diet.